|

 to the southern Indian Ocean.
 With the better antennas,

-installations, subscribers to this service can expect faster
+based installations, subscribers to this service can expect faster

 connection times and more thorough coverage.